Publications about Indoor Air Quality

 - EPA's Indoor Environments Division commissioned a report that addresses the impacts of climate change on indoor environments.
 The report includes material related to potential interventions and solutions.
 Author: Terry Brennan.
 December 2010.

-Contractor Report: The Impact of Increasing Severe Weather Events on Shelter
+Contractor Report: The Impact of Increasing Severe Weather Events on Shelter (PDF)

 - EPA's Indoor Environments Division commissioned a report that addresses the impacts of severe weather events on indoor environments.
 The report includes material related to the use of buildings as shelters from weather extremes.
 Author: Terry Brennan.
 December 2010.